-This dish might not be much to look at, but it delivers on flavour, it's healthy and it cooks in about half an hour.
+This Red Lentil Curry is high on flavour, it’s healthy and it cooks in about half an hour.
 A great winter warmer.
 Serve with some rice and bread and you got yourself a full dinner!

 First up thought, I can’t take full credit for this recipe, it’s from Pinch of Yum and it really is great.
 If you check out their version, it looks ten thousand times more appealing than mine does.
 That’s just a fact.
 Right, I didn’t follow that recipe to a tee, but it’s a pretty close copy.
 You can take a look at her lentil recipe here and see how much more beautiful it is than mine.

 Mushy lentils aside, we are cruising through January quicker than I can blink.
 If you read my last post, I was talking a little about being productive and positive in the year’s gloomiest of months.
 Yes, January, the month we all love to hate.
 But I got to say, we are three weeks in and I am still feeling pretty darn good about this month so far.

 The month is winding down and there’s a list as long as my arm of other things I want to accomplish, but I’m not fretting over it.
 There’s always February.

 And for the moment, we’re going to take a closer look at the lentils.